 Why keeping a safe distance is important

-The further you can keep away from other people, and the less time you spend in close contact with them, the less likely you are to catch COVID-19 and pass it on to others.
+The further away you can keep from other people, and the less time you spend in close contact with them, the less likely you are to catch COVID-19 and pass it on to others.
 Close contact, including hugging, increases the risk of spreading COVID-19.

 Remember the basics of good hygiene